stm32mp9527/meta-st-stm32mp/README.md

 components and features.

 ## Contributing
-If you want to contribute changes, you can send Github pull requests at **https://github.com/stmicroelectronics/meta-st-stm32mp/pulls**.
+If you want to contribute changes by proposing a patch, you can send Github pull requests at **https://github.com/stmicroelectronics/meta-st-stm32mp/pulls**.